Our previous blog post explored what exactly strategic drift is and the four phases of it, now let’s learn how your organization can work to avoid it.

-Understanding why strategic drift happens can go a long way to helping organisation avoid it.
+Understanding why strategic drift happens can go a long way to helping organisations avoid it.
 Although not foolproof, it’s always better to know the pitfalls and risks, thereby increasing the likelihood of avoiding them.

 This usually occurs when existing management has been with the company for a while and found prior success.
 This can lead to management holding preconceived notions as to how the market should work and what consumers want, something that typically occurs when they’ve had previous success in their strategy and direction.
 This can lead to inflexibility, which in turn can lead to change being stalled.